| Costa Rica > Weather |

 Partly cloudy to Cloudy | Rain | Rainy Season Due to the effects of the tropical wave, the most intense rains of the weekend will be on Saturday, September 14.
 The rains will begin to appear from the early hours of the morning, mainly in the Caribbean and the South Pacific.
 Source: Instituto Meteorológico Nacional (IMN) - (Costa Rica National Weather Institute) Costa Rica Weather in the month of August 2022Monthly Weather Characterization from IMN

-20 September 2023, 03:45 UTC Sources: NASA / USA National Hurricane Center - NOAA / National Weather Service Costa Rica Weather, General Description
+No Significant Climatic Disturbances The oceanic surroundings of Costa Rica remain with no significant climatic disturbances in this moment.
+Sources: NASA / USA National Hurricane Center - NOAA / National Weather Service Costa Rica Weather, General Description

 The seasons of Costa Rica climate are defined by the amount of rain that falls during a particular period of time.
 The year can be easily divided into two main periods or seasons, named by the local residents as "Verano", summer and "Invierno", winter.
 The "Verano" season is from December to April, and is the time of the year when there are more blue skies and few rains.
 The "Invierno" is the rainy period, from May to November, and during this time, in most locations, it rains constantly; with sunny mornings, sometimes cool, sometimes sweltering, and the rain coming during the first hours of afternoon.